The Insomniac (2013 film): Reception

+Critical response

 Leonardo Santana at Summit Daily News wrote, "If Agatha Christie and Roman Polanski got together for a cup of coffee – or, more likely, over proof rum mixed with black tea, also known as a Jägertee -- they would come up with a story line close to The Insomniac, a risky film oscillating between a classic melodrama and an up-tempo thriller."
 Santana continued praising the film in his review; "Though the story dabbles psychological terror, it never loses its sense of comedy.
 Grab a love story measure, add a whodunnit film touch, a pinch of horror and a heavy load of elegant camera work and photography.
 Blend them, and you'll get The Insomniac.

 Sean Hill at Film Snobbery wrote, "The film is really good at making it pace slow so the audience is able to see John’s slow descent into his obsession."
 Hill also added he "enjoyed the majority of the film and its good directing effort by Monty Miranda and would like to see what he does next."
 Regarding Salazar's writing, Hill states that he "would also be interested to see him write another screenplay as it is a solid effort as well."

 Inkoo Kang of The Village Voice stated, "For most of its run, the film is a tribute to unimaginative competence, confidently venturing where so many movies have ventured before.
 But in the last few scenes, the script offers a solid twist and a cynical social critique, the latter coming out of nowhere but still somehow managing to work."
 Regarding Salazar's performance, Kang writes, "the actor brings a shiny-eyed intensity to the manic scenes."